Quickstart

 CoreCube will be available at http://localhost:7400/admin.

-:::warning Change default credentials Change the default email and password immediately after first login.
-Go to your profile icon → Profile → update your password. :::
+Change the default email and password immediately after first login.
+Go to your profile icon → Profile → update your password.

 2. Configure an LLM provider